mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The Authentication Service (AS) has to provide two functionalities:

-1. authenticate the Credentials (i.e. the identity/signature keypair) used in a group
+1. authenticate the Credentials (i.e. the identity/signature keypair)
+   used in a group
 2. authenticate messages sent in groups given the signature over the message and the sending member's Credential

-The AS is considered an abstract layer by the MLS specification.
-Although the name suggests that it is a separate "service", part of this service could be running on the members' devices, while another part is a separate entity entirely.
+The AS is considered an abstract layer by the MLS specification, part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.

+By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one of its functionalities could allow an adversary to, among other things, impersonate group members.
+We discuss security considerations regarding the compromise of the different AS functionalities in detail in Section {{as-compromise}}.

 ### Credential Authentication

-In most cases, the first functionality will be provided by a distinct entity, which fulfills a role similar to that of an certification authority in the
+In many cases, the first functionality might be provided by a service which fulfills a role similar to a certification authority in the
 WebPKI: It provides a binding of an identity (e.g., a user name, phone number, email address, etc) to a signature key.
-The identity/signature key pair can then either be used directly in a group, or as an intermediate, which in turn authenticates the Credential used in the group.
+The identity/signature key pair can then either be used directly in a group, or as an root of trust which in turn authenticates credentials used in the group.

 The flexibility afforded by the latter option allows for multiple infrastructure considerations and has the benefit of providing ways to use different signature keys across different groups by using hierarchical authentication keys.
 This flexibility also comes at the price of a security tradeoff, described in the security considerations, between potential unlinkability of the signature keys across groups and the amount of time required to reinstate authentication and secrecy of messages after the compromise of a device.

 ### Message Authentication

 MLS messages are authenticated by a signature conforming to the signature scheme of the group's ciphersuite.
-To allow for deniability (see Section
-{{Non-Repudiation-vs-Deniability}}), messages do not necessarily have to be signed by the private key corresponding to a member's Credential, but can instead be signed by a different key, which is authenticated by the key in the Credential in some way.
+To allow for deniability (see Section {{Non-Repudiation-vs-Deniability}}), messages do not necessarily have to be signed by the private key corresponding to a member's credential but the key has to be authenticated using some mechanism.

-While Credential authentication can be performed by a separate entity, message authentication will likely be performed individually by each member.
-As a consequence, the message authentication part of the AS would have to run on the members' devices.
+While Credential authentication can be performed by a separate entity, message authentication should be performed by each member separately due to the encryption layer of the protocol which protects the signature of the message.

-### AS Security

-By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one of its functionalities could allow an adversary to, among other things, impersonate group members.

-We will discuss security considerations regarding the compromise of the different AS functionalities in detail in Section {{as-compromise}}.

 ## Delivery Service